kylephillips/wp-nested-pages/readme.txt

 * Adds filter for customizing the "Make Sticky" label text.
 * Bug fixes in submenu display when using the admin customization feature.
 * Adds new feature to hierarchical post types that allow trashing of pages and all children.
+* Fixes bug where adding/appending a child post/page was not saving the correct menu order

 = 3.1.5 =
 * Removes link item in dropdown from non-page hierarchical post types, replaces with filterable boolean